Do not hesitage to give us a call. We are an expert team and we are happy to talk to you.

-Mount Kailash (6,714m/22,028ft), the holiest mountain in the Himalayas, is the spiritual centre for four great religions: Tibetan Buddhism, Hinduism, Jainism, and the pre-Buddhist animistic Bon.
-To Tibetans it is known as Khang Rinpoche (Precious Jewel of Snow), and they see it as the navel of the world.
-It is said that a stream from the mountain pours into a nearby lake and from here rivers flow in the four cardinal directions: the River of the Lion-Mouth to the north, the River of the Horse-Mouth to the east, the River of the Peacock-Mouth to the south, and the River of the Elephant-Mouth to the west.
-Strangely enough, four major rivers do indeed originate near Kailash: the Indus, the Yarlung Tsangpo (Brahmaputra), the Karnali and the Sutlej.
-The circumambulation of Mt.
-Kailash is an important pilgrimage for Hindus, Buddhists, Jains and Bons.
+Mount Kailash (6,714m/22,028ft) in western Tibet is the holiest mountain in the Himalayas.
+It is the perfect mountain shape with four great faces: the eastern face believed to be crystal, the western ruby, the southern sapphire, and the northern gold.
+It is the spiritual center for four great religions: Tibetan Buddhism, Hinduism, Jainism, and the pre-Buddhist animistic Bon.
+To Tibetans it is known as Khang Rinpoche (Precious Jewel of Snow), and they percieve it as the navel of the world.
+The circumambulation of Mount Kailash is an important pilgrimage for Hindus, Buddhists, Jains and Bons.
 Hindus perform a parikama, Buddhists call it a kora.
-Buddhists believe that a single kora washes away the sins of one life and 108 circuits secure nirvana in this life.
+Buddhists believe that a single kora washes away the sins of one life, and 108 circuits secure nirvana in this life.
 Devout Tibetans often make the 52-km circuit in a single day.
 Hindu, Buddhist and Jain pilgrims make a clockwise circuit of the peak, while Bon tradition is to circumambulate in the opposite direction.

-After feedback from past clients, this trek has been planned to minimize the amount of driving involved compared to if one were to travel to Mt.
-Kailash either via Zhangmu or Lhasa.
-Although this trip does involve some driving, it is limited to the drive from Purang to Kailash and back.
-This leaves lots of days for us to trek in the remote Humla district and in the Kailash circuit.
-Although this trek goes to very high altitude, it is non-technical and suitable for anyone in good shape who likes to hike.
-This is not a backpacking trip: porters and pack-animals will carry your gear.
+This trek is non-technical and suitable for anyone in good shape who likes to hike.
+This is not a backpacking trip: yaks will carry your gear.
 It is a camping trek: you will be sleeping and eating in campsites in tents along the trail.

 Arrive Kathmandu.
 Met on arrival and transfer to Hotel.
 Day free.
 Overnight Hotel Tibet.
 (Dinner)